The 5 things your newsletter must include

 An eye catching picture

-Example: In our summer sum up newsletter we had a photo of me talking to camera about how we work the TLD Loyalty Club, which linked to this Instagram video post:
+Example: In our summer sum up newsletter we had a photo of me talking to the camera about how we work the TLD Loyalty Club, which linked to this Instagram video post:

 Example: In our Summer Loving newsletter there was another similar one, where I explained the TLD Loyalty Club.